AgenticSCR: An Autonomous Agentic Secure Code Review for Immature Vulnerabilities Detection: AgenticSCR: an Autonomous Agentic Secure Code Reviewer

 \subsection{Implementation}

-In this paper, we use Atlassian's RovoDev CLI~\cite{RovoCLI2025} as a scaffold for implementing our AgenticSCR.
-We used \textbf{claude-sonnet-4@20250514} as a base reasoning model for our agent.
+In this paper, we use Atlassian's Rovo Dev CLI~\cite{RovoCLI2025} as a scaffold for implementing AgenticSCR.
+While instantiated on Rovo Dev CLI, the framework is designed to be platform-agnostic and generalizable to other agentic infrastructures.
+We use \textbf{Claude Sonnet 4} as a base reasoning model for our agent.
 Concretely, we implement the subagents (i.e., detector and validator), and the security-focused semantic memory (i.e., SAST rules and a CWE-based knowledge base).
-Then, we integrate them into RovoDev CLI, resulting in AgenticSCR.
+Then, we integrate them into Rovo Dev CLI, resulting in AgenticSCR.
 During CLI invocation, AgenticSCR manages a transient \emph{working memory} ($M_w$) that contains the current diff, expanded code hunks, and intermediate hypotheses; this context is passed implicitly between tool calls and subagent steps and is discarded once the review completes.
 In parallel, AgenticSCR records reasoning traces and tool trajectories as \emph{episodic memory} ($M_e$), which we can use for offline inspection, debugging, and analysis of subagent behavior.